Omar-p/learning-notes/aws/aws.md

     - instances can have multiple network interfaces, even in different subnets. but the subnets must be in the same AZ.
   - Storage :
     - ebs, run inside AZ, can be attached to one instance at a time.
+  -   you cannot connect stroage or NIC in one AZ to an instance in another AZ.
+  - instances with same generation and type have the same host.
 - EC2 instance run on the same host unless, host fails [maintainance/failure..]

   - instance stopped the started again. --> will started in the same AZ but in different host.